rpeeters85/LLM-Match/README.md

 * **Building the conda environment**

-    To build the exact conda environment used for the experiments, navigate to the project root folder where the file *MatchGPT_llm.yml* is located and run ```conda env create -f MatchGPT_llm.yml```
+    To build the exact conda environment used for the experiments, navigate to the project root folder where the file *llm_match.yml* is located and run ```conda env create -f llm_match.yml```

 * **Jupyter Notebooks**

     The code is split into three main notebooks:

-1. **MatchGPT_\*** - These notebooks contains the code for running the different tasks in zero-shot and with rules either against the OpenAI API or locally for the open source LLMs.
+1. **LLMMatch_\*** - These notebooks contains the code for running the different tasks in zero-shot and with rules either against the OpenAI API or locally for the open source LLMs.
-2. **MatchGPT_\*-context** - Same as 1 but specifically for the in-context experiments
+2. **LLMMatch_\*-context** - Same as 1 but specifically for the in-context experiments
-3. **MatchGPT_\*-finetune** - These notebooks contains the code for running the different tasks in zero-shot configuration using the ChatGPT models we fine-tuned.
+3. **LLMMatch_\*-finetune** - These notebooks contains the code for running the different tasks in zero-shot configuration using the ChatGPT models we fine-tuned.

 * **Optional Notebooks for reproduction purposes**
-1. **MatchGPT_downsample_\*_task** - This optional notebook contains the code for downsampling the original WDC Products 80% corner-case set and the other benchmarks.
+1. **LLMMatch_\*_task** - This optional notebook contains the code for downsampling the original WDC Products 80% corner-case set and the other benchmarks.
 2. **prep_em_tasks** - This notebook contains the code for preparing the tasks (prompt designs) as json files for usage in the MatchGPT notebooks.
 2. **prep_finetune_\*** - Code for preparing the datasets for fine-tuning using the format required by OpenAI.
 3. **fine-tune-\*** - The code for fine-tuning the OpenAI ChatGPT models that are used in 3.